 Whichever stylesheet was selected can then be edited and saved with Update styles.
-If 'Current', 'Default' or 'White' were selected it will be saved as stylesheet.css — the main stylesheet.
-Editing and updating 'Extra' will only change extra.css — an optional additional stylesheet that can be used if required to add special styles or try things out.
+If any of 'Current', 'Default', 'White' or 'Mini' are selected then updated they will be saved as stylesheet.css – the main stylesheet.
+Editing and updating 'Extra' will only change extra.css – an optional additional stylesheet that can be used if required to add special styles or try things out.

-Browsers will read extra.css after the others so that normal styles can be changed without changing the main stylesheet.
+Browsers will read extra.css after the others to enable normal styles to be modified without changing the main stylesheets.